tklebel/rOpenSci-blog/draft.md

 ![](screenshots/new_version.png)

-By assessing the efficiency of functions repeatedly and optimising several parts,
+In the end, by assessing the efficiency of functions repeatedly and optimising several parts,
 I was able to trim down execution time considerably overall.
 For 25,000 files, which is the maximum amount of files you can receive at one time through the